devtron-labs/tutorials/content/docs/Reference/Creating Application/Deployment Template.md

 &nbsp;&nbsp;

-Key  | Description
+Key  | Descriptions
 -----|-----
-`Chart Version` | Select the Chart Version using which you want to deploy the  application
+`Chart Version` | Select the Chart Version using which you want to deploy the application.

 If you want to see `Application Metrics` (For example: Status codes 2xx, 3xx, 5xx; throughput and latency) over time for your application, then you need to make sure you select the latest `chart version`.